It is often thought, wrongly, that a company in the UAE does not have to keep accounts, make annual declarations, etc.

 – Article (92) – Formation & Convention of General Assembly: A company with limited liability shall have a general meeting comprised of all the partners.
 The meeting shall convene at the invitation directed by the managers or board of directors at least once every year within the four months following the expiry of the fiscal year at the venue and date fixed in the MOA.

-It will therefore be required to submit an annual tax return to the Authorities.
-This reinforces the importance of the rigorous bookkeeping of the company as explained above.
+Therefore, it will be necessary to submit an annual tax declaration to the authorities.
+This underscores the importance of maintaining accurate company accounting, as explained above.

 VAT registration